Free hazardous waste disposal coming up in Sedgwick County

-Vehicles will be able to enter off 53rd Street North and follow the signs to the collection site.
+Vehicles can enter off 53rd Street North and follow the signs to the collection site.
 The event is for households and not businesses.

 Residents may drop off items, including paint, aerosols, batteries, used motor fluids, lawn and garden chemicals, household cleaners and fluorescent light bulbs for recycling or proper disposal at no charge.